Abell 2142

-Abell 2142, or A2142, is a huge, X-ray luminous galaxy cluster in the constellation Corona Borealis.
-It is the result of a still ongoing merger between two galaxy clusters.
+Abell 2142, or A2142, is an X-ray luminous galaxy cluster in the constellation Corona Borealis.
+It is the result of an ongoing merger between two galaxy clusters.
 The combined cluster is six million light years across, contains hundreds of galaxies and enough gas to make a thousand more.
-It is "one of the most massive objects in the universe."
+It is one of the most massive objects in the universe.